-The VIN pin has an undervoltage lockout (UVLO) function that prevents the A80605 from powering up until the UVLO threshold is reached.
+The VIN pin has an undervoltage lockout (UVLO) function that prevents the A80606 from powering up until the UVLO threshold is reached.
 Once the VIN pin goes above UVLO and a high signal is present on the EN pin, the IC proceeds to power up.
-At this point, the A80605 enables the disconnect switch and tries to check if any LED pins are shorted to GND and/or are not used.
-The LED detection phase starts when the GATE voltage of the input disconnect PMOS switch is pulled down to 3.3 V below $V{\rm IN}$.
+At this point, the A80606 enables the disconnect switch and tries to check if any LED pins are shorted to GND and/or are not used.
+The LED detection phase starts when PWM = H and the GATE voltage of the input disconnect PMOS switch is pulled down to 3.3 V below $V{\rm IN}$ .

-Figure 4: Startup showing EN/PWM, GATE, LED1, and ISET.
-Note that LED Detection Phase starts as soon as GATE pin is pulled down to 3.3 V below $\rm V{IN}$.
+Figure 4: Startup showing EN+PWM, GATE, LED1, and ISET.
+Note that LED Detection Phase starts as soon as GATE pin is pulled down to 3.3 V below $V{\text{IN}}$ (provided that PWM = H).

-Once the voltage threshold on VLED pins exceeds \sim 120 mV, a delay of approximately 1.5 ms is used to determine the status of the pins.
+Once the voltage threshold on VLED pins exceeds $\sim$ 120 mV, a delay of approximately 1.5 ms is used to determine the status of the pins.

-Unused LED pins should be terminated with a resistor to GND.
-Value of this termination resistor is 4.75 k Ω for channel 1, 3, 4, 5; or 2.37 k Ω for channel 2, 6.
-At the end of LED detection phase, any channel with pull-down resistor is then disabled and does not contribute to the boost regulation loop.
+Unused LED pin should be terminated with a resistor to GND.
+The value of this termination resistor is 4.75 k $\Omega$ for channels 1, 3, 4, and 5 or 2.37 k $\Omega$ for channels 2 and 6.
+At the end of LED detection phase, any channel with pull down resistor is then disabled and will not contribute to the boost regulation loop.